sashasabov/Budget-Tallie/README.md

 - As a user, I would like to be able to update/delete an expense.
 - As a user, I would like to see total of all expenses, and by category.
 - As a user, I would like to be able to navigate to expenses reports page.
-- As a user, I would like to be able to navigate to expenses reports page.
-- As a user, I would like to be able to navigate to progress graphs page.
+- As a user, I would like to be able to navigate to progress graphs page. (work in progress)
 - As a user, I would like to be able to log out.

 *Stretch Goals*